-In 2014 we were pleased to have been awarded the management of the Nottingham Tramlink electricity supply contract for a 3 year period.
+In 2014 we were pleased to have been awarded the management of the Nottingham Tramlink electricity for an initial 3-year contract.

 Under EU law implemented by statute in the UK, any electricity supply contracts awarded by rail and tram operators must comply with the Utilities Directive (OJEU) notice and contract award procedures.
 Any award made outside these procedures is susceptible to challenge and could harm the reputation and good standing of the operator.

 Pulse published a Contract Notice under the Utilities Directive for Nottingham Tramlink, which simultaneously created a “Framework Agreement” that any Rail or Tram Operator can use when seeking to award electricity supply contracts.
 There are 3 Ofgem-licensed electricity suppliers to choose from within the Framework, and we can run a mini-tender based on your own award criteria amongst the 3 Framework suppliers.

 The award criteria created for Nottingham Tramlink focuses on securing a high level of budget certainty over electricity network costs and carbon taxes but also gives them access to a dynamic commodity purchasing strategy that all 3 Framework Agreement suppliers offer.

 Pulse Business Energy worked with Nottingham Express Transit to take a fresh look at the nature of utility buying.